GitTools/GitVersion/BREAKING_CHANGES.md

     *   TrunkBased
 *   The initialization wizard has been removed.
 *   On the `develop`, `release` and `hotfix` branch the introduced branch related property `prevent-increment.when-current-commit-tagged` has been set to `false` to get the incremented instead of the tagged semantic version.
+*   An exception that no commits found on the current branch will be thrown when the ignore commits before will be set to a future value Behavious now like an empty repository.

 ## v5.0.0